 - Eyepieces Included: 20 mm, 6 mm

-Our Verdict: As an entry-level Newtonian under $100, it has some optical shortcuts, but Orion includes accessories to help alleviate the consequences.
-What you’re left with is an inexpensive telescope that has value and can help the beginner child or adult get into the hobby without spending a fortune.
+My Verdict: As an entry-level Newtonian under $100, it has some optical shortcuts, but Orion includes accessories to help alleviate the consequences.
+In my opinion what you’re left with is an inexpensive telescope that has value and can help the beginner child or adult get into the hobby without spending a fortune.

 Who is the Orion FunScope 76 mm TableTop Best Suited to?

 The FunScope is designed for kids and adults new to astronomy.
 The idea behind the FunScope is to provide an affordable, easy-to-use, and portable setup.
 With 3” of aperture, it has a slightly larger primary mirror than most entry-level scopes designed for kids.